Is Fear the Only Reason Employees Don’t Speak Up?

 9

-Last week, as I had mentioned, was our first ever KaiNexus User Conference.
-We had a great time with our customers and it was amazing to see them share their progress and lessons with each other.
+Last week, as I had mentioned, was our first-ever KaiNexus User Conference.
+We had a great time with our customers, and it was amazing to see them share their progress and lessons with each other.

 I gave a keynote talk on “Getting Back to Basics with Lean.”

 If you ask, “Why don't employees speak up?” regarding things like problems, process improvement opportunities, ideas, and safety concerns, the first answer in my mind is usually FEAR.
-They are afraid to speak up because they afraid of punishment, blame, or repercussions.
+They are afraid to speak up because they are afraid of punishment, blame, or repercussions.

 Beyond fear is the second reason employees don't speak up when they otherwise might want to… it relates to the “management didn't listen” part of the last sentence.